aia-elkashef/ETL-Pipeline-using-Airflow/README.md

-# ETL-Pipeline-using-Airflow-IBM-Final-project
+# ETL-Pipeline-using-Airflow

-## This is the Final-project of ETL and Data Pipelines with Shell, Airflow and Kafka Course - IBM Data Engineering PROFESSIONAL CERTIFICATE on Coursera
+###### This is the Final-project of ETL and Data Pipelines with Shell, Airflow and Kafka Course - IBM Data Engineering PROFESSIONAL CERTIFICATE on Coursera

 The project aims to decongest the national highways by analyzing the road traffic data from different toll plazas.
 Each highway is operated by a different toll operator with different IT setups that use different file formats.

-#### The job is to create a data pipeline that collects data available in different formats and, consolidates it into a single file.
+The job is to create a data pipeline that collects data available in different formats and, consolidates it into a single file.

 ##### The main Tasks